Petar-Vidakovic/Milestone2/README.md

 ## Description

 The task is to establish a client server communication over a connected network of sockets.

-This project was build on macOS using c99 and will run on any UNIX or linux system.
+The task is to host a game over a network.
+The game is unimportant and is simply sending text over the network.

 ### Run the makefile, Jimmy!: